itmplatform/plugin-documentation/readme.md

 - `description`: For developers
 - `output`: <a href="#output-object">output object</a> used in further actins as the `input` object <!-- reference. -->
 - `payload`: body of the request.
 It supports [templates](#template-syntax), used to replace text with variable content.
-- `dataType`: is optional, and it will parse the result as JSON so it can be sent to any next step.
-When absent, the result will be a string.
+- `dataType`: Optional.
+It will parse the result as JSON or XML.
+Possible values are `application/json` and `application/xml`.
+When omitted, the result will be a string.

 #### Checkpoints